What are the seasonal dog rules in Greater Victoria?

 Are retractable leashes banned anywhere in Greater Victoria?

 Yes.
 Saanich has banned retractable leashes in all municipal parks.
 Dogs must be on a standard fixed-length leash in on-leash areas across Saanich, including Mount Douglas Park, Cuthbert Holmes Park, and Panama Flats.
 The ban is enforced by bylaw officers who actively patrol popular parks.
-Fines range from $100 to $150.
+Under Bylaw No. 9924 (2023), first offences start at a minimum of $100, repeat offences at $200, and the maximum fine is $50,000.
 Other municipalities allow retractable leashes and require dogs to be under control on leash.

 By Happy Homes Team - eXp Realty - Victoria, BC Real Estate Team